 - 3 tbsp butter melted

 - In a medium bowl, stir together dry topping ingredients until combined, then stir in melted butter until damp crumbs are formed and the mixture sticks together into chunks when you squeeze it between your fingers.
 Set aside.

-- Preheat oven to 350F and line a 9-in square pan with aluminum foil or parchment paper.
-Lightly grease and set aside.
+- Preheat oven to 350F and grease and flour a 9" x 13" pan or line with parchment paper.
+Set aside.

 - In a large bowl, cream together sugar and butter until light and fluffy.
 Beat in vanilla, followed by the eggs, adding them one at a time until mixture is smooth.

 - In a medium bowl, whisk together flour, baking powder, baking soda and salt.
 Add to sugar mixture, alternating with sour cream in two or three additions, until well blended.
 Batter will be quite thick.
 Spread evenly into prepared pan.

 - Stir jam in a small bowl until smooth and drop by spoonfuls onto the cake batter.
 Gently swirl through with a knife.

 - Bake for 20-25 minutes.
 Remove from oven, add crumb topping.